Techcyte/pipeline-lib/README.md

 ### Pythonic stream processor

-Each main component of a pipeline is a function that looks like this:
+The central worker in a pipeline is a python generator (a function with a yeild statement inside) that looks like the below code snippet.
+If you are unfamilar with how python generators work, or how to write them (they are fairly rare in programming languages), you can see [these simple python docs](https://wiki.python.org/moin/Generators) for some concepts and examples.

 ```python
 def stream(input_iter: Iterable[InputType], **kwargs)->Iterable[OutputType]: